aosabook/500lines/static-analysis/StaticAnalysisChapter.md

 2. Deciding how exactly to check for it

     While we could ask a friend to do one of the tasks listed above, they aren't specific enough to explain to a computer.
 To tackle "misspelled variable names", for example, we'd need to decide what misspelled means here.
-One option would be to claim variable names should be composed of English words from the dictionary; another option is to look for variables that are only used once (the one time you mis-typed it).
+One option would be to claim variable names should be composed of English words from the dictionary; another option is to look for variables that are only used once (the one time you mistyped it).

     Now that we know we're looking for variables that are only used once, we can talk about kinds of variable usages (having their value assigned vs. read) and what code would or would not trigger a warning.